Terraflock·Entropis·Ntrop·Xentrop

 PURPOSE

 Validates that the brain can distinguish familiar from novel stimuli, demonstrate habituation to repeated input, and exhibit memory through faster recovery.
-This proves functional information processing, not just dynamical signatures.
+This supports functional information processing beyond dynamical signatures alone.

 SCIENTIFIC BASIS